BethelOsuagwu/eprecorder/readme.md

 ## Typical pre-processing steps
 The following are typical pre-processing steps that can be done on the data.
 The steps are done using the GUI.
 The steps can also be done programatically using the MATLAB command line.
 1. Open the dataset you want to preprocess in Continuous Lab.
+You can open Continuous Lab by typing `eprecorder_continuous_lab` in MATLAB prompt.
 Visually inspect the dataset and filter it if necessary.
 2. Select the `Trigger` tab on the right side of the app and click on `Create trials`.
 Keep the default settings and click on `Ok`.
 3. On the resulting window, click on `Open with Epoch Lab`.
 This will open the dataset in Epoch Lab where for each trial, each channel is plotted in a separate axis.
 The title of each axis indicate the channel number and name.
 4. In Epoch Lab, select the `QA` tab on the right side of the app.
 Keep the default settings and click on `Detect noise`.
 This will detect and reject bad epochs.
 Rejected epochs are plotted in gray lines.